metellusmax/AD-Project-2.0/README.md

 This repository is a hands-on implementation and extension of the MYDFIR Cybersecurity Project: Active Directory 2.0, originally published on YouTube.
 It focuses on building a secure, functional Active Directory lab environment for blue team training.

 ## Objective
-- Deploy a realistic Windows-based Active Directory lab on the Vultr cloud network
+- Deploy a realistic Windows-based Active Directory environment on the Vultr cloud network.
-- Simulate enterprise-grade user accounts, groups, and policies
-- Practice detection techniques
+- Detect unauthorized login with splunk.
+- Automate responses using shuffle as our SOAR platform.

 ### Skills Learned
 - Advanced understanding of SIEM concepts and practical application.
-- Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Vultr cloud plateform
+- Shuffle as our SOAR platform.
+- Window Server 2022 to host our Active Directory Domain Controller
+- Umbuntu Server 22.04 used as our splunk server
+- Slack and email address to get notificatians

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.
+1. First need to create a need to create our environment inside of Active Directory in side of Vultr.

 *Ref 1: Network Diagram*